Sunday August 18th, 2002

 album, Finally, released in 1999 on Interscope.

-Level II additionally includes the song "Bygones," an effort with former
+Level II additionally includes the song "Bygones," an effort with

 group members Dave Hollister and Levi Little, who appeared on